gwltrs/chess-flashcards/README.md

 ### Getting Started
 To use, download or clone this repo and open index.html in Chrome or Firefox.
 On the first screen, create a new puzzles data file or load an existing one.
 Remember to save your file after adding puzzles and/or reviewing previous puzzles.
 I recommend backing up your puzzles data file somewhere like Google Drive or Github.

+### Hotkeys
+Underpromotion is handled by keystrokes instead of the typical pop-up window.
+Immediately before moving the pawn to the promotion square, press the N, B, or R key to underpromote to a knight, a bishop, or a rook, respectively.

+When reviewing past puzzles, the Space key can be used instead of clicking the Next button after solving each puzzle.